dae-cpp/dae-cpp/README.md

 M.ja[2] = 2;  // Raw index of the third non-zero element
 ```

-This form will be automatically converted to three-array sparse format compatible with Intel MKL.
+This form will be automatically converted to the three-array sparse format compatible with Intel MKL.
 Do not forget to define all diagonal elements even if they are zero.
-Do not mix the elements up (fill in the first row from left to right, then second row, etc.).
+Do not mix the elements up (fill in the first row from left to right, then the second row, etc.).

 ## Contribution and feedback